baptistparty/blog/_posts/2021-07-10-Why-did-deacons-take-over-baptist-churches.md

     So how did people attentive to scripture, and longing for New Testament polity, wind up with a "deacon-led" polity?
 Like the answer to so many Baptist questions, you'll need to go back to the Glorious Revolution to find the answer.

-# Baptists Respond to Persecution, New Freedom in the 17th Century
+# Persecuted Baptists Find New Freedom in the 17th Century

     As you'll recall, after Henry the VIII broke with Rome, the Church of England viciously persecuted anyone that did not submit themselves to that Church.
 Baptists believed the Bible took away the King's authority over religious matters, and refused to submit.
 And so they were persecuted, along with other groups of "nonconformists."